 Higher than normal doses of ‘PIs’ drugs are needed if used together with rifampicin.

-Peripheral neuropathy is a side effect of INH (isoniazid) as well as d4T and ddI.
-Therefore, the risk of peripheral neuropathy is greater if either d4T or ddI are used together with INH.
+Peripheral neuropathy is a side effect of INH (isoniazid) as well as d4T.
+Therefore, the risk of peripheral neuropathy is greater if either d4T is used together with INH.

 This is when antiretroviral treatment is stopped for a short period (a temporary interruption).
 Drug interruptions must be avoided.
 The cause of drug interruptions may be intolerable side effects or poor adherence.
 These children should be reviewed by an experienced clinician and the cause for the interruption established.
 If the cause is intolerable side effects then further investigation and/or treatment modification may be required.
 Lack of drugs at the clinic should never be the cause of a drug interruption.